maxxiimo/the-front-end-manifesto/chp7-susy.md

     $gutter-width:      1em
     $grid-padding:      $gutter-width

 This tells Susy what the basic characteristics of the grid system are.
 In this case it will span 12 columns; each column has a width of 4em with a gutter and grid padding of 1em.
+With this information Susy will dynamically calculate all the properties of your grid system.

-To calculate the total width of your grid, including its padding, use the following formula:
+NOTE: Internally Susy calculates the total width of your grid, including its padding, using the following formula:

 ($total-columns x $column-width) + (($total-columns - 1) x $gutter-width) + ($grid-padding x 2)